 - ovarian cysts

 The diagnosis process for endometriosis isn’t very straightforward.
-Often, it takes several appointments to get the diagnosis right.
-And according to one small study conducted in Brazil, the younger you are, the harder it is to get a correct diagnosis.
+It usually takes several appointments to get the correct diagnosis.
+According to a small study conducted in Brazil, the younger you are, the harder it is to get a correct diagnosis.

-For some, the endometrial tissue doesn’t show up on an MRI, ultrasound, or sonogram testing.
-“The only way [for me] to get a clinical diagnosis was via laparoscopic surgery,” she explained.
+For some, the endometrial tissue doesn’t show up on MRI, ultrasound, or sonogram testing.
+“The only way [for me] to get a clinical diagnosis was via laparoscopic surgery,” Connolly explained.